GrosSacASac/server-in-the-browser/documentation/help.md

 ##How to delete all data and exit ?

 Open the setting Panel, and click "Delete all data and quit".
 Then close every tab related to Server in the browser.

+##How to report an issue ?

+To report an issue , [it is over here](https://github.com/GrosSacASac/server-in-the-browser/issues).